Fvtimv/Fvtimv/README.md

 ### Glad to see you here!
 I am a beginner front-end developer and aspiring UI designer.
 Although I am still learning and do not have much experience in the field, I am passionate about creating visually stunning and user-friendly websites and applications.

-On my GitHub, you will find a collection of my projects that demonstrate my current skills in HTML, CSS, and JavaScript.
-These projects are not perfect, but they showcase my enthusiasm for learning and my willingness to take on new challenges.

-As someone who is new to the field, I understand that there is still much for me to learn.
-However, I am committed to improving my skills and knowledge of front-end development and UI design.
-I am constantly studying design theory, taking online courses, and practicing my skills.

-If you are a more experienced developer or designer, I would greatly appreciate any feedback or guidance you can offer me.
-I am always looking for ways to improve and learn from others in the community.

-If you have any questions or would like to connect, please feel free to reach out to me.
-Thank you for taking the time to visit my GitHub!

 <br/>